isabella232/katacoda-1/kubernetes-101/deploying-pod/step7.md

 ## Delete a single pod
 First, check the list of pods by by running `kubectl get pods`.

+We can then delete each of the pods in two ways.
+###Kubectl CLI
-We can then delete each of the pods one by one by running `kubectl delete pod pod-name`.
+We can delete a pod one by one by running `kubectl delete pod pod-name`.
 For our http server we can do this by running `kubectl delete pod http`{{execute}}.

+###Yaml file
+We can delete a pod based on the yaml file by running `kubectl delete -f /http-pod.yaml`
+> **Note**: This file must be unchanged and have the same pod name otherwise it will not know which pod to delete.

 You should get a console log saying `pod "http" deleted`
 ### Exercise 2 - Deleting a pod